Best Forex Brokers With Segregated Accounts In 2021

 While trading in the Forex market, Forex brokers with no account segregation are able to engage client funds as margin against their own positions which are being opened to hedge against client trades; at the same time, brokers who work based on a segregated account scheme must use own funds to do the same.

 Should a non-segregated account broker face difficulties getting out of his hedged positions, clients funds will constantly remain under the risk.
 This is never the case when client funds are segregated.

-Such scheme is also practiced in most banks world wide.
+Such a scheme is also practised in most banks worldwide.
 Be sure to learn about the level of protection of your funds.